Spooky Sidekicks Can Help Exchange Shoppers Win Big in Howl-O-Ween Pet Photo Contest

+“Pets play a vital role for military families,” said Air Force Chief Master Sgt.
+Rich Martinez, the Exchange’s senior enlisted advisor.
+“Shoppers can win big just in time for the holidays just by showcasing their beloved members of the family.”

+No purchase is necessary to win.
+Drawings will take place around Nov.
+22. Department of Defense and Coast Guard civilians and honorably discharged Veterans who have confirmed their eligibility to shop online may also enter.
+Veterans can visit https://aafes.media/paveterans to learn more about their shopping benefit.
+DoD civilians can visit https://aafes.media/cacbenefitspa.

-Witch way to the milk bones?
+Social-friendly version: Witch way to the milk bones?
 Spooky sidekicks can help military shoppers win a share of $3,000 in prizes from the Exchange’s Howl-o-Ween Pet Photo Contest.
 Shoppers can enter by submitting a photo of their pets in costume on ShopMyExchange.com/Sweepstakes.
+Read more: https://wp.me/p9Q7PG-2Mz

 |Date Taken: